Nuitka/Nuitka/README.txt

 ** function.func_code:

-   Does not exist.
+   Cannot not exist for native compiled functions.
 There is no bytecode with Nuitka's compiled function objects, so there is no way to provide bytecode.

 ** On function level "from import *" does not work